ConfederacyOfGaia/Gaia/fighter.md

 When you roll a 1 or 2 on a damage die for an Attack you make with a melee weapon that you are wielding with two hands, you can reroll the die and must use the new roll, even if the new roll is a 1 or a 2.
 The weapon must have the Two-Handed or Versatile property for you to gain this benefit.

 \page

+#### Knife Fighter

+Any time you are fighting with daggers or knives you deal +2 damage.
+Additionally, if you have a hand free you may draw a dagger as part of any attack.

 #### Protection